logo for gamblingteachers.com

 • If the dealer’s hand qualifies and wins, the player loses both Play and Ante wagers.

-• If the dealer’s hand qualifies but the player and dealer tie, both Ante and Play wagers remain unaffected (push).
+• If the dealer’s hand qualifies but the player and dealer tie, both Ante and Play wagers remain unaffected=a push.

 3 Card Basic Ante Bonus